davidgasquez/davidgasquez.com/src/content/blog/2025-10-15-weight-allocation-mechanism-evals.md

 1. A process to assign relative weights to items.
 2. A process for choosing the best weight distribution mechanism.

 For number one, interesting proposals like [Deep Funding](https://deepfunding.org/) are already working on it.
 For the second one though, we need more research and development!
+Fewer knobs and simpler rules leave less space for hidden privilege, so the meta-layer should default to simplicity and only add complexity when it clearly improves credibility or collusion resistance.

 ## TLDR

 We need a meta-mechanism to evaluate and compare mechanisms and not only focus on the weight-setting mechanisms themselves.
 A simple approach is to use pairwise comparisons from jurors to evaluate how well a weight distribution aligns with their preferences.
 This framework can be used to measure how close the output of a mechanism is to the preferences of the jurors, optimize and tune the mechanisms themselves, and compare different mechanisms against each other.
+Always check that any fancy mechanism beats a naive baseline; bad incentives are worse than none.

 ## Problem Definition